-“Buy Now, Pay Later” (BNPL) Regulations and Related Laws in Bangladesh: An Overview
+“Buy Now, Pay Later” (BNPL) Regulations and Related Laws in Bangladesh: A Comprehensive Guide

 “Buy Now, Pay Later” (BNPL) financing has become increasingly popular globally, offering consumers the flexibility to make purchases upfront while deferring payments over time.
 Bangladesh, with its rapidly growing e-commerce sector and rising consumer demand, has seen a gradual adoption of BNPL options.
 However, this growth has led to calls for clear regulations and legal frameworks to govern BNPL transactions and protect consumer interests.
 This article explores the current regulatory environment, legal considerations, and potential challenges for BNPL services in Bangladesh.